scenerystack/community/docs/reference/api/scenery/GridConstraint.md

 # GridConstraint

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/constraints/GridConstraint.ts](https://github.com/phetsims/scenery/blob/main/js/layout/constraints/GridConstraint.ts) for the most up-to-date information.

 ## Overview

 Main grid-layout logic.
 Usually used indirectly through GridBox, but can also be used directly (say, if nodes don't